tanishpoddar/MovieBookingSystem-Project0/README.md

 # ShowTimeSync - Movie Booking System

 ## Overview
-ShowTimeSync is a comprehensive movie booking system designed to help a movie theater company manage ticket bookings across India.
-The system is built using two different technology stacks to cater to different requirements and environments.
+ShowTimeSync is a comprehensive movie booking system designed to help a movie theatre company manage ticket bookings across India.
+The system uses two technology stacks to cater to different requirements and environments.

 ## Technology Stacks
 1. **Python with MySQL**
    - Backend application for handling core business logic and database operations.
-   - Utilizes MySQL for storing and managing data.
+   - Utilizes MySQL to store and manage data.

 2. **Node.js with SQLite**
    - Frontend application for user interaction and additional features.
    - Utilizes SQLite for lightweight and efficient data storage.

 ## Problem Statement
-We want to build an application which helps a movie theater company in managing ticket booking across India.
+We want to build an application which helps a movie theatre company in managing ticket booking across India.

 ### Features
 1. **Theater Management**
-   - The company has theaters across the country, with each theater having multiple screens.
+   - The company has theatres across the country, with each theatre having multiple screens.
    - Types of screens:
      - **Gold (Price - Rs.
 400 / per ticket)**: 2 seats per screen
      - **Max (Price - Rs.
 300 / per ticket)**: 5 seats per screen